Snow-White (1933 film): Synopsis

 A magic mirror resembling Cab Calloway proclaims Betty Boop to be "the fairest in the land", much to the anger of the Queen.
-The Queen orders her guards Bimbo and Koko to behead Betty.
+The Queen orders her guards Bimbo and Koko to execute Betty.
 With tears in their eyes, they take Betty into the forest; as they prepare to execute her, they spare her by destroying their weapons, but fall into a pit before they can free her.
 Betty escapes into a frozen river, which encloses her in a coffin of ice.
 This block slips downhill to the home of the seven dwarfs, who carry the frozen Betty into an enchanted cave, running into Koko and Bimbo.
-The evil Queen, now transformed into a witch, turns Koko into a ghost as he sings the St. James Infirmary Blues.
+The evil Queen, now transformed into a witch, turns Koko into a ghost as he sings "St. James Infirmary Blues".
 With her rivals disposed of, the Queen again asks the magic mirror who the fairest in the land is, but the mirror explodes in a puff of magic smoke that returns Betty and Koko to their normal states and changes the Queen into a hideous and mysterious dragon-like monster.
 The dragon-like monster chases the protagonists until Bimbo grabs its tongue and yanks it, turning the creature inside out and causing it to flee away.
 Betty, Koko, and Bimbo dance around in a circle of victory as the film ends.